Contemporary Approaches for Responding Effectively to Community-Defined Disorder

 Contemporary Approaches for Responding Effectively to Community-Defined Disorder (CARE CDD) consists of two separate eLearning courses, one designed for law enforcement practitioners and one geared specifically for executives, that examine successful initiatives around the country.
 These initiatives include homeless outreach teams, mental health crisis intervention, domestic abuse harm reduction, substance use disorder treatment, gang violence prevention, and more—demonstrating a “community care” framework for responding effectively to a variety of disorder and crime problems.
 The courses examine the role of law enforcement officers and agencies in developing, implementing, sustaining, and evaluating these types of community-based problem-solving strategies.

-LENGTH OF EACH COURSE: 4 HOURS
+LEARNING HOURS FOR EACH COURSE: 4 HOURS

 Arizona POST Approved Course